Featured in...

 » TAKE ACTION NOW: Find out how much equity you could release

-What are the early repayment charges on equity release?
+What are the early repayment charges?

 Most equity release plans will have early repayment charges that are triggered whenever the homeowner repays some of all of their plans.
 The amount you are charged will housepend on how much you are repaying early.